 12. Bad News Brown fought Jim Duggan to a no contest

 14. Hulk Hogan df Randy Savage to become new WWE Champion

 5 Facts about WrestleMania V

 1. Hulk Hogan’s victory over Randy Savage was the first time the Hulkster won the WWE Championship at WrestleMania.
-He would go on to win the title at the showcase of immortals on a further two occasions against Sgt Slaughter at WrestleMania VII and defeated Yokozuna at WrestleMania IX.
+He would go on to win the title at the showcase of immortals on a further two occasions against Sgt Slaughter at WrestleMania VII and Yokozuna at WrestleMania IX.

-4. After making his WrestleMania debut the year prior, Ultimate Warrior suffered his first pinfall loss in the WWE as he also lost the Intercontinental Championship to ‘Ravishing’ Rick Rude.
+4. After making his WrestleMania debut the year prior, Ultimate Warrior suffered his first pinfall loss in the WWE as he dropped the Intercontinental Championship to ‘Ravishing’ Rick Rude.
 A year later, Warrior would claim the WWE Championship at WrestleMania VI.
 After the match, Warrior attacked Rude’s manager Bobby Heenan and an awkward fall by the manager in the Gorilla Press Slam exaggerated an existent neck injury, which led to Heenan needing surgery.

 5. WrestleMania V also featured a special Piper’s Pit with Morton Downey, Jr. This segment if famous for Piper blasting Downey in the face with a fire extinguisher in an attempt to put out his guest’s cigarette.
-This was Piper’s first appearance in WWE in two years and originally supposed to be a one-shot deal.
+This was Piper’s first appearance in WWE in two years and was originally supposed to be a one-shot deal.
 However, Piper rejoined the main roster a month later.